stepfun-ai/StepMesh/docs/api.md

 # APIs

+## 1. StepMesh APIs

+StepMesh provides two levels of API, both of which use `torch.Tensor` as the core data struct.
+The Python Fserver API is designed for quick and easy integration into the system, making it ideal for users who need to get up and running rapidly.
+On the other hand, the C++ API is tailored for experienced developers who require deep-level performance tuning to optimize the system for specific use cases.

+### 1.1 Python API

+Developers can import Python API with the following after installing StepMesh into your environment.

+For details, please goto [Python API](./python.md)

+### 1.2 C++ API

+Developers can link `libaf.a` into your program for using C++ APIs.

+For details, please goto [C++ API](./c++.md)

+## 2. BytePS APIs

 The data communicated are presented as key-value pairs, where the key might be the `uint64_t` (defined by `ps::Key`) feature